bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:32:51

-So that's more like a regular payment channel than a Lightning channel.
+That's more like a regular payment channel, not a Lightning channel.

 Ruben Somsen: 00:32:53